The Pain Of Loss: Understanding The Physical Symptoms Of Grief

 How does grief affect your health?

 Recent advances in medical science have illuminated the many links between emotional stress and health complications.
 The loss of a treasured relationship can be a source of profound mental strain and strong negative emotions, such as sadness, guilt, anger, bitterness, and despair.
-This type of severe stress can disrupt several crucial biological systems that are regulated in part by brain activity, including those discussed below.
+This type of severe stress can disrupt several crucial biological systems that are controlled in part by brain activity, including those discussed below.

 Immune function

 The body’s response to disease and injury can be strongly affected by psychological distress.
 Strong negative emotions, including those commonly experienced during the grieving process, can lead to excessive activation of the hypothalamic-pituitary-adrenal (HPA) axis.
-This interconnected set of brain structures and endocrine glands typically plays a significant role in the regulation of immune activities like inflammation.
+This interconnected set of brain structures and endocrine glands typically plays a significant role in the control of immune activities like inflammation.

 Researchers have found that stronger grief reactions tend to be associated with higher concentrations of stress hormones and higher levels of inflammation throughout the body.
 This elevated, prolonged immune response can disrupt the healthy functioning of various physiological systems, leading to many physical symptoms.